kdgregory/log4j-aws-appenders/docs/design.md

 deliver (which might never happen).

-### Shutdown Hooks
+## Shutdown

-One other case where batching and background operation is a problem is at application shutdown, especially for short-running applications.
-The writer thread is a daemon thread: it will not prevent the application from shutting down when all of the non-daemon threads (normally just the main thread) exit.
-However, there may still be messages in the queue at shutdown.
+When the logging framework is shut down (or an indivudal appender is explicitly stopped), the log-writer attempts to send one last batch.
+The configured `batchDelay` is the maximum amount of time that it will wait to build that batch, and any failures are not retried.

+A bigger issue is the JVM shutting down without first shutting down the logging framework.
+Since the log-writer runs on a daemon thread, it would not normally get a chance to send any queued messages.
+This is a particular issue with short-running applications.

-To avoid this problem, the Log4J1 and Logback appenders install a [shutdown hook](https://docs.oracle.com/javase/8/docs/api/java/lang/Runtime.html#addShutdownHook) when they start the writer thread.
+To avoid this problem, by default the Log4J1 and Logback appenders install a [shutdown hook](https://docs.oracle.com/javase/8/docs/api/java/lang/Runtime.html#addShutdownHook) when they start the writer thread.
 This hook calls the writer's `stop()` method, and then joins to the writer thread, delaying shutdown until that thread finishes (which will take